-Quality assessment is carried out by the JS with assistance from thematic and financial experts, if necessary.
 The quality assessment is carried out by the JS following the 4-eye principle i.e. at least two members of the JS staff will assess each project application.
+In addition, the thematic experts will give their assessment in the framework of the quality assessment according to the methodology described below.
 The quality assessment, which is based on the quality criteria results in assessment sheets to be submitted to the monitoring committee for selection of projects.

-The quality check is usually completed within 3 weeks after the end of the technical eligibility and loose quality check.
+The quality assessment will be completed approximately in 3 weeks after the end of the financial assessment.
 The concrete time period depends on the number of applications submitted in the given call for proposals.